Skin Problems in Horses

 What’s the plan when you spot something abnormal on your horse’s skin?

 - Approximately 3,764,023,496 different things cause skin stuff.
-This means that your quick internet search will reveal just as many “solutions.”
-The only way to get a quick resolution is to work with your vet from the beginning to figure out the actual cause.
+Your quick internet search will reveal just as many “solutions.”
+The only way to get a quick resolution is to work with your vet to figure out the actual cause from the beginning.

 - Using a targeted treatment from the get-go increases your chances of a much smaller vet bill.
 Not to mention increasing your horse’s chance of a speedy recovery.

-- If there are underlying issues to your horse’s particular skin disease, your vet can help you address those as well.
+- If there are underlying issues to your horse’s particular skin disease, your vet can also help you address those.

 Equine pastern dermatitis (EPD)